 - ACT or SAT scores.

-Health Sciences Selection and Admission
+Allied Health Selection and Admission

 West Virginia Northern Community College provides information on the incidence of crime on the College's three campuses.
 This information is available in the West Virginia Higher Education Report Card.
 Additionally, the College publishes crime statistics and assistance resources in each semester schedule.
 The schedule is available at the Admissions and Registration area of each regional campus.